top of page

 Caviar d’Aubergine au couteau

-The most important thing about this recipe is fresh shiny eggplants- don't bother making it if you can't find nice firm
+The most important thing about this recipe is using fresh shiny eggplants- don't bother making it if you can't find nice firm

 Serves 4-6 as a dip